Tschirnhaus transformations after Hilbert: Abstract

 \section{Abstract}

-Let $\RD(n)$ denote the minimum $d$ for which there exists a formula for the roots of the general degree $n$ polynomial using only algebraic functions of $d$ or fewer variables.
+In this paper, we use enumerative geometry to simplify the formula for the roots of the general one-variable polynomial of degree $n$, for all $n$.
+More precisely, let $\RD(n)$ denote the minimum $d$ for which there exists a formula for the roots of the general degree $n$ polynomial using only algebraic functions of $d$ or fewer variables.
 In 1927, Hilbert sketched how the 27 lines on a cubic surface could be used to construct a 4-variable formula for the general degree 9 polynomial (implying $\RD(9)\le 4$).
 In this paper, we turn Hilbert's sketch into a general method.
 We show this method produces best-to-date upper bounds on $\RD(n)$ for all $n$, improving earlier results of Hamilton, Sylvester, Segre and Brauer.